RagnarB83/ash-documentation/docs/job-types.rst

     #An Energy+Gradient calculation
     ORCASP.run(Grad=True)

-While Yggdrasill will print out basic information about the run at runtime (e.g. the energy) the energy or gradient (if requested) is also stored inside the object and can be accessed:
+While Yggdrasill will print out basic information about the run at runtime (e.g. the energy), the energy or gradient (if requested) is also stored inside the object and can be accessed once the job is completed:

 .. code-block:: python

     print(ORCASP.energy)
     print(ORCASP.grad)

-By default the files created by the Theory interface are not cleaned up.
+By default, the files created by the Theory interface are not cleaned up.
 To have ORCA (in this example) clean up temporary files (e.g. so they don't interfere with a future job), one can use the cleanup function.

 .. code-block:: python